Loss aversion and the welfare ranking of policy interventions: Introduction

-Furthermore, independently of political economy considerations, in some cases there may be strong normative reasons for endorsing loss-aversion in the welfare ranking of some policies.
-Such cases arise in the field of health policy: for example, \citet{Eyal20} notes in the context of human challenge trials for the development of a Covid-19 vaccine, that the Hippocratic principle of ``first, do no harm'' has led Western countries to place far more weight on the potential harm to a small number of vaccine trial volunteers, than on the vast potential benefits of accelerating the availability of the vaccine for large numbers of people.
-However, the advocacy of loss-aversion is far from being limited to healthcare.
-For example, \citet{Mankiw14} proposes that policy makers be loss-averse in their approach to policy evaluation and adopt a ``first, do no harm'' principle in their assessment of minimum wage policy: ``As I see it, the minimum wage and the Affordable Care Act are cases in point.
+Second, political economy aside, there are important situations where policy makers have strong normative reasons for incorporating loss-aversion in their own welfare ranking of public policies.
+This has been proposed in a range of fields.
+In a recent example, \citet{Eyal20} shows that the Hippocratic principle of “first, do no harm” has led US and EU policy makers to delay the development of Covid-19 vaccines by rejecting human challenge trials, that involve purposefully infecting a small number of vaccine trial volunteers.
+In this situation, policy makers placed more weight on the potential harm to a small number of volunteers, than on the vast potential benefits of accelerating the availability of a vaccine to large swathes of the population.
+Similarly, in the context of minimum wage legislation, \citet{Mankiw14} proposes that policy makers should be loss-averse in their approach to policy evaluation and adopt a ``first, do no harm'' principle: ``\emph{As I see it, the minimum wage and the Affordable Care Act are cases in point.
 Noble as they are in aspiration, they fail the do-no harm test.
-An increase in the minimum wage would disrupt some deals that workers and employers have made voluntarily.''
-Also, in development economics, scholars such as \citet{Easterly09} have proposed a ``first do no harm'' approach to foreign aid interventions in developing countries.
+An increase in the minimum wage would disrupt some deals that workers and employers have made voluntarily}''.
+Along the same lines, in the context of development economics, scholars such as \citet{Easterly09} have proposed a ``first, do no harm'' approach to foreign aid interventions in developing countries.

-We are not proposing that all policies be ranked under loss aversion sensitive criteria.
-We instead extend the toolkit available for the evaluation of policy interventions in contexts where it is deemed sensible to incorporate loss-aversion in the welfare ranking of policy interventions.
-This may be the case either because policy makers are genuinely loss-averse, or because they know that the individuals exposed to the policy are so, and this leads them to incorporate loss aversion in policy ranking.
-To this end, this paper develops new testable criteria and econometric methods to rank distributions of individual policy effects, from a welfare standpoint, incorporating loss aversion.
+In this paper, we extend the toolkit available for the evaluation of policy interventions in contexts where it is sensible to incorporate loss-aversion in the welfare ranking of policy interventions.
+We are not proposing that \textit{all policies} should be ranked under loss aversion sensitive criteria.
+Instead, we provide a methodology for conducting such a ranking in cases where aversion to losses is likely to be important.
+As discussed above, this may be the case either because policy makers are genuinely loss-averse, or because they know that the individuals exposed to the policy are so, and this leads them to incorporate loss aversion in policy ranking.
+To this end, our paper develops new testable criteria and econometric methods to rank distributions of individual policy effects, from a welfare standpoint, incorporating loss aversion.
+We make two main contributions to the literature.